NVIDIA/ai-assisted-annotation-client/mitk-plugin/README.md

  - NVIDIA Smart Polygon Fix *(2D Tool)*

 ## Quick Start
-The project template follows the template recommended by MITK to fit the extension mechanism of MITK v2018.04.
+The project follows the template recommended by MITK to fit the extension mechanism of MITK v2018.04.
 Here's how it basically works:

 1. Clone MITK